 What’s The Difference Between UHF/VHF and GMRS/FRS Walkie Talkies?

-If you’re camping, keeping track of your family at the beach, or hanging out at an outdoor concert, you don’t need to worry about spanning miles between ships or communicating with someone underground or in a concrete building.
+FRS is the best walkie talkie choice if you’re camping, keeping track of your family at the beach, or hanging out at an outdoor concert, because you don’t need to worry about spanning miles between ships or communicating with someone underground or in a concrete building.
 You’re far more likely to be touching base with your partner who’s down at the lake half a mile away to see if he’s caught anything for dinner and if you should get the fire going, or reminding your kids that they need to be home by sunset.

 Other Walkie Talkie Features